robfatland/pythonbytes/README.md

-# PythonBytes Programming Course
+# PythonBytes Club

-For the 2018--2019 school year, intended for middle school students [.](https://github.com/robfatland/ops)
+Started in the 2018--2019 school year; middle school; here are lessons learned [.](https://github.com/robfatland/ops)

 There are four units
   o Unit 1: Your work environment